 Summer awards are for intensive language programs only.
 They provide a stipend of $2,500 plus tuition and fees to a maximum of $5,000, and (optional) up to $1,000 for travel.
 FLAS funds may be used for intensive summer language study at UCLA or elsewhere.
+A letter grade is also required.
 Non-language programs are not eligible for summer FLAS funding, nor is dissertation research.
 In order to qualify for funding, the summer intensive language program must last at least 6 weeks and provide at least 140 contact hours for beginning and intermediate level courses, or 120 contact hours for advanced level coursework.

 UCLA students applying to the Southeast Asian Studies Summer Institute (SEASSI) http://seassi.wisc.edu/ who desire FLAS funding should apply for FLAS through the UCLA FLAS application website rather than through the SEASSI website.
 However SEASSI applicants should simultaneously apply for other funding as well as for admission directly to SEASSI.
 Qualified applicants should apply for all possible scholarships to maximize opportunities.